 LONDON, Sept 22 - Britain's biggest mobile operator EE said on Monday it had agreed to buy 58 stores from retailer Phones 4u, which was placed in administration a week ago.

-April 23 - The following are the top stories on the New York Times business pages.
+Sept 22 - The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 Free Deals Newsletter